Overview

 For more information about using Alecensa, see the package leaflet or contact your doctor or pharmacist.

-In the first study around 52% of patients given Alecensa (35 out of 67) were considered by the treating doctors to have shown a complete or partial response to the medicine at the time of analysis.
-In the second study, the complete or partial response rate at the time of analysis was 51% (62 out of 122 patients).
-Response was maintained for an average of 14.9 months in the first study, and 15.2 months in the second study.
+In the first study, around 52% of patients given Alecensa (35 out of 67) were considered by the treating doctors to have a complete or partial response to the medicine.
+In the second study, this figure was 51% (62 out of 122 patients).
+Response was maintained for an average of months in both studies.

 For the full list of side effects and restrictions with Alecensa, see the package leaflet.